01Febt

 Share on:

-If you’re planning a trekking adventure in autumn 2025 or spring 2026, Nepal is calling.
+If you’re planning a trekking adventure in Spring (March, April, May) 2026 and Autumn (September, October, November) 2026, Nepal is calling.
 These two seasons offer the clearest mountain views, safest trails, and most reliable weather—making them the most searched times to trek in the Himalayas.

 At Nepal Mountain Trekkers, we’ve guided thousands of trekkers across the country’s most stunning routes.
 In this guide, we share the top treks, costs, ideal booking windows, and what to expect on and off the trail in Nepal during these peak seasons.